jklein07/prediction-market-efficiency/README.md

 do the biasing.
 On the volume-ranked corpus in §5 the same split was worth nothing, and I treated it as reassurance anyway.

-One of those out-of-sample bands did produce an expected value whose interval excluded zero, at +3.6 cents; I do not count it.
-Splitting the corpus in half halves the sample behind each band and raises its detection threshold accordingly.
-That band's threshold is 6.8 cents on the out-of-sample half, against the 2.6-to-4.2 range the full corpus supports, so +3.6 sits below the bar it would have to clear.
-Counting the one cell out of six that cleared an uncorrected bar is the exact move this document's power discipline exists to prevent.
+One of those out-of-sample bands did produce a positive expected value of +3.6 cents, and I do not count it, for two reasons that are worth separating.
+The first is power: splitting the corpus in half halves the sample behind each band and raises its detection threshold accordingly, so that band's threshold is 6.8 cents on the out-of-sample half against the 2.6-to-4.2 range the full corpus supports, and +3.6 sits below the bar it would have to clear.
+The second I only found when I went back to reproduce it.
+Its bootstrap interval sits directly on zero, and whether the lower bound lands above or below depends on the resampling seed: across ten seeds it excluded zero six times.
+I had originally written that the interval excluded zero, which was one draw from a distribution that straddles it.
+Counting the one cell out of six that cleared an uncorrected bar would have been the exact move this document's power discipline exists to prevent, and it turns out the cell did not reliably clear even that.

 *A note on order size, because it moves this number.* Kalshi rounds its fee up to the whole cent per **order**, not per contract, so the effective